José Martí: Spain: 1871–74

 In January 1871, Martí embarked on the steam ship Guipuzcoa, which took him from Havana to Cádiz.
 He settled in Madrid in a guesthouse in Desengaño St. #10.
-Arriving at the capitol he contacted fellow Cuban Carlos Sauvalle, who had been deported to Spain a year before Martí and whose house served as a center of reunions for Cubans in exile.
-On March 24, Cádiz's newspaper La Soberania Nacional, published Martí's article "Castillo" in which he recalled the sufferings of a friend he met in prison.
+Arriving at the capital he contacted fellow Cuban Carlos Sauvalle, who had been deported to Spain a year before Martí and whose house served as a center of reunions for Cubans in exile.
+On 24 March, Cádiz's newspaper La Soberania Nacional, published Martí's article "Castillo" in which he recalled the sufferings of a friend he met in prison.
 This article would be reprinted in Sevilla's La Cuestión Cubana and New York's La República.
 At this time, Martí registered himself as a member of independent studies in the law faculty of the Central University of Madrid.
 While studying here, Martí openly participated in discourse on the Cuban issue, debating through the Spanish press and circulating documents protesting Spanish activities in Cuba.

 Martí's maltreatment at the hands of the Spaniards and consequent deportation to Spain in 1871 inspired a tract, Political Imprisonment in Cuba, published in July.
 This pamphlet's purpose was to move the Spanish public to do something about its government's brutalities in Cuba and promoted the issue of Cuban independence.
 In September, from the pages of El Jurado Federal, Martí and Sauvalle accused the newspaper La Prensa of having calumniated the Cuban residents in Madrid.
 During his stay in Madrid, Martí frequented the Ateneo and the National Library, the Café de los Artistas, and the British, Swiss and Iberian breweries.
 In November he became sick and had an operation, paid for by Sauvalle.

-On November 27, 1871, eight medical students, who had been accused (without evidence) of the desecration of a Spanish grave, were executed in Havana.
-In June 1872, Fermín Valdés was arrested because of the November 27 incident.
+On 27 November 1871, eight medical students, who had been accused (without evidence) of the desecration of a Spanish grave, were executed in Havana.
+In June 1872, Fermín Valdés was arrested because of the 27 November incident.
 His sentence of six years of jail was pardoned, and he was exiled to Spain where he reunited with Martí.
-On November 27, 1872, the printed matter Dia 27 de Noviembre de 1871 (27 November 1871) written by Martí and signed by Fermín Valdés Domínguez and Pedro J. de la Torre circulated Madrid.
+On 27 November 1872, the printed matter Dia 27 de Noviembre de 1871 (27 November 1871) written by Martí and signed by Fermín Valdés Domínguez and Pedro J. de la Torre circulated Madrid.
 A group of Cubans held a funeral in the Caballero de Gracia church, the first anniversary of the medical students' execution.